stoermelder/vcvrack-packone/docs/Transit.md

 Modes for _SEL_ on the contextual menu:

 - **Trigger forward** - A trigger advances TRANSIT to the next snapshot.
-Empty slots are part of the sequence but won't have any effect on the bound parameters.
+Empty slots are part of the sequence but won't have any effect on the parameters.
 A trigger on _RESET_ restarts the sequence on snapshot 1.

 - **Trigger reverse** - Same as **Trigger forward** but reverse direction.

 - **Trigger pingpong** - Same as **Trigger forward** but loops first forward then reverse.

 - **Trigger alternating** (added in v1.8.0) - Same as **Trigger forward** but progresses in the following manner (for 6 active snapshots): 1, 2, 1, 3, 1, 4, 1, 5, 1, 6, 1, 5, 1, 4, 1, 3, 1, 2, ...

 - **Trigger random** - Same as **Trigger forward** but chooses the next snapshot randomly.

 - **Trigger pseudo-random** (added in v1.8.0) - Same as **Trigger random** but never chooses a snapshot multiple times in a row (which happens on "random").

 - **Trigger random walk** (added in v1.8.0) - Same as **Trigger forward** but chooses the next snapshot randomly right next to the currently active snapshot.

 - **Trigger shuffle** (added in v1.8.0) - Same as **Trigger forward** but works on a random permutation of the active snapshots: Every snapshot will be enabled once before the next permutation is randomly generated.

 - **0..10V** - You can select a specific snapshot by voltage.
 A voltage 0-0.833V selects slot 1, 0.833-0.166V selects slot 2, and so on, if all 12 snapshot-slots are active.
 Keep in mind that adjusting the length of the sequence also adjusts the voltage range for selecting individual slots: A sequence with length 2 will select slot 1 on voltage 0-5V etc.

 - **C4** - This mode follows the V/Oct-standard.
 C4 selects snapshot 1, C#4 selects snapshot 2 and so on.
 Channel 2 on the CV-input acts on triggers to re-trigger the currently selected snapshot.

 - **Arm** - This mode is a kind of "buffered trigger": First apply a clock signal on _SEL_.
 Then you "arm" any snapshot manually or by MIDI-mapping by its button (resulting in a yellow LED) which will be activated on the next clock trigger (white LED).
 This mode allows you manual snapshot activation synchronized to a clock.

 ![TRANSIT SEL-port](./Transit-sel.gif)